|Elliott Sound Products||Muting Circuits For Audio|

 The only down side of using a relay is that it usually does short the output of the preceding stage, although that can be solved if you are willing to pass the signal through the normally open contacts when the relay is activated (the output then connects to the 'NO' relay contacts).
 There are some circuits that may not be happy with a shorted output - discrete opamps and other all transistor circuits.
 Project 37 (DoZ Preamp) is one example, but provided the 100 ohm output resistor is included it's unlikely that it will come to any harm with normal signal levels (up to 3V RMS output).
 The easy way to ensure that it's happy at any level is to increase the output resistor to 560 ohms.
 This is quite low enough for any preamp, and means that a shorted output cannot damage the preamp.

 Relays are also ideal when balanced interconnections are used, as the relay contacts can simply short the 'hot' and 'cold' balanced signals together.
 Alternatively, a double pole relay can short both balanced signals to earth.
-Note that you absolutely must never short the two signal lines to earth when phantom power is used.
+Note that you absolutely must never short the two signal lines to earth when phantom power is used (either by design or accident).
 The method used depends on the application and the designer's preference.

 Junction FETs (depletion mode) can also be used, and like the relay they mute the signal by default.
 To un-mute the audio, a negative voltage is applied to the gate, turning off the JFET and removing the 'short' it creates.
 Unlike a relay, JFETs have significant resistance when turned on.
 The J108/ 109/ 110 series are often used as muting devices, and while certainly effective, the source impedance has to be higher than with a relay.
 The typical on resistance of a J108 is 8 ohms (with 0V between gate and source).
 The J109 has an on resistance of 12 ohms, and the J110 is 18 ohms.
 I tested a J109 with a 1k series resistor, and measured 44dB muting, and that's not good enough so two JFETs are needed as shown.